kiriphorito/COMP3096---MARL/README.md

 ### Mac / Win

-You have to purchase StarCraft II and install it.
-Or even the Starter Edition will work.
+You have to download StarCraft II and install it.
+StarCraft II is now free.

 http://us.battle.net/sc2/en/legacy-of-the-void/